Congregation Beth Ahabah: History

 When the congregation was founded, there were 100 Jews in Richmond's population of 3,900.
 After meeting for some years in leased space, the congregation built its first synagogue in 1822.
 It was a handsome, if modest, one-story brick building in Georgian style.

 The community grew and in 1841 the Ashkenazi members founded a new congregation called Beth Ahabah.
 In 1846 Beth Ahabah established the first Jewish school in Richmond, and 1846 built a synagogue at Eleventh and Marshall Streets.
 The Congregation moved toward Reform in 1867 with discussion of acquiring an organ, the decision to switch to family pews (mixing men and women) and allowing women to join the choir.
 Beth Ahabah joined the Reform Movement Union of American Hebrew Congregations in 1875.
 A new building was erected, also at Eleventh and Marshall, in 1880.
 In 1898 K.K.
 Beth Shalome formally merged with Congregation Beth Ahabah.

 On March 4, 1904 the congregation laid the cornerstone for its present building, known as the Franklin Street Synagogue.
 The building was dedicated on December 9, 1904.
-The domed, Neoclassical synagogue was designed by the Richmond-based firm of Noland and Baskervill, who also designed nearby St. James' Church and the wings of the Virginia State Capitol.
+The domed, Neoclassical synagogue was designed by the Richmond-based firm of Noland and Baskervill (now Baskervill), who also designed nearby St. James' Church and the wings of the Virginia State Capitol.
 The synagogue has 29 stained glass windows.
 Most notable is a window on the building's eastern wall created and signed by the Louis Comfort Tiffany Studios in 1923.
 It depicts Mt.
 Sinai.

 The congregation maintains the Hebrew Cemetery of Richmond, including the Cemetery for Hebrew Confederate Soldiers, as well as the original site of the 1789 Franklin Street Burial Grounds, which was the first Jewish cemetery in Virginia.